About the Clinical Laboratory Science Program

 Mission Statement

-The faculty of the CLS Internship Program has a responsibility for the impact the student enrolled in the CLS Internship Program may have on patient testing.
+The faculty of the CLS Program has a responsibility for the impact the student enrolled in the CLS Program may have on patient testing.
 In order to fulfill this responsibility, the program has established minimum technical standards that must be met, with or without reasonable documented accommodation, in order to participate in the program and graduate.

 The program is committed to the principal of equal opportunity.
 The program does not discriminate on the basis of race, color, creed religion, national origin, gender, sexual orientation, age, marital status, disability, disabled veteran or Vietnam-era veteran status.